Simon-To/CNN-on-FPGA/README.md

 ## For visitors

-Currently, the convolution layer of this project is completed and well docuemented.
+Currently, the convolution layer of this project is completed and well documented.

 If you would like to know the underlying algorithm and architecture of the convolution layer, please read [this PDF document](./convolver.pdf).
 If you found the auto-generated PDF's word sizing too small, you can try the original Markdown's preview [here](./Documentations/convolver.md).
 (The only difference is that the tables in Markdown preview is very faint, so you can refer back to the PDF if you want to read the colored tables).